Shell sorry and pledges to stop buying Russian oil

 Shell has pledged to stop buying oil from Russia as it apologised for its purchase of cheap Russian crude at the weekend.

-The energy giant also said it would close all its service stations in the country and stop all current work in the country.
+The energy giant also said it would close all its service stations in the country and stop all current work there.

 Shell came under huge criticism at the weekend after it purchased a cargo of Russian crude at a discounted price.